A Framework for Controlling Sources of Inaccuracy in Gaussian Process Emulation of Deterministic Computer Experiments: Abstract

 \section{Abstract}

 Computer experiments have become ubiquitous in science and engineering.
 Commonly, runs of these simulations demand considerable time and computing, making experimental design extremely important in gaining high quality information with limited time and resources.
-Principles of experimental design are proposed and justified which ensure high nominal, numeric, and parameter estimation accuracy for Gaussian process emulation of deterministic simulations.
-The space-filling properties ``small fill distance'' and ``large separation distance'' are only weakly conflicting and ensure well-controlled nominal, numeric, and parameter estimation error, while non-stationarity requires a greater density of experimental inputs in regions of the input space with more quickly decaying correlation.
-This work will provide scientists and engineers with robust, rigorously justified, and practically useful overarching principles for selecting combinations of simulation inputs with high information content.
+Broad principles of experimental design are proposed and justified which ensure high nominal, numeric, and parameter estimation accuracy for Gaussian process emulation of deterministic simulations.
+The space-filling properties ``small fill distance'' and ``large separation distance'' are only weakly conflicting and ensure well-controlled nominal, numeric, and parameter estimation error.
+Non-stationarity indicates a greater density of experimental inputs in regions of the input space with more quickly decaying correlation, while non-constant regression functions indicate a balancing of traditional design features with space-fillingness.
+This work provides robust, rigorously justified, and practically useful overarching sufficient principles for scientists and engineers selecting combinations of simulation inputs with high information content.